skrrtn/Multi-Chat-Viewer-DotNet/README.md

 **System Requirements for Release:**
 - Windows 10/11 (64-bit)
 - ~165 MB of disk space for the executable
-*(databases consume around 90-100 MB per 1 million messages saved)*
+- ~90-100 MB of disk space per 1 million messages saved in databases

 ### Windows Security Warning